xieKKKi/MotionBEV/README.md

 Then we obtain motion features with N channels for all scans.

 *TODO*
-- [ ] The motion features in BEV domain are back-projected to 3D space after being generated, and projected to 2D space again when training.
+- [ ] The motion features in BEV domain are back-projected to the 3D space after being generated, and projected to the 2D space again when training.
-We'll keep them in 2D space later.
+This consumes a lot of time and space.
+We'll keep them in the 2D space in the future.
 - [ ] CPP implementation for motion features generation.